fpvandoorn/hanabi-scratchpad/characters.md

 * Can the player before Blind Spot bluff the player after Blind Spot?
 I think so, but it might be a true finesse?
 * You can finesse the player with Blind Spot, but it will be slow, since they will wait a round for the next player to play into it.
   * Therefore, the player after the player with Blind splot should (almost) never hesitate into playing into finesses.
+* You can't give a clue to the player with Blind Spot that is a reverse finesse on the player after the player with blind spot.

 ### Oblivious
 * This is mostly hard for teammates.
 Don't forget that the Oblivious character cannot see one hand when making decisions!
 ### Slow-Witted